The Story Behind the Lens

 Check out my portfolio of work or my testimonials.

-For almost 3 years I was a volunteer with Headliners UK which is a charity that provides a voice for young people through its unique multi-media journalism programme.
-We provided a platform to enable and empower young people to share and amplify their voices, so they and the stories they care about are heard.
+For almost 3 years, I was a volunteer with Headliners UK, which is a charity that provides a voice for young people through its unique multi-media journalism programme.

-I have my Millennium Volunteers Gold 200-hour award through Headliners UK.
-This is an award of excellence and the highest accolade for commitment towards volunteering.
+I hold the Millennium Volunteers Gold 200-hour award through Headliners, which is the highest accolade for commitment to volunteering.

 In 2023, I was proud to win the Derry Journal Best of Derry / BetMcLean awards in the Outstanding Bravery Award category for overcoming adversity in the face of life's hardest moments, proving that courage comes from within.